MerianSurvey/specz_weights/completenessAndPurity/README.md

 ![model output](https://github.com/MerianSurvey/specz_weights/blob/main/completenessAndPurity/figures/purityLR.jpg)

 As can be seen from the figure, the model captures the purity of the Merian cut fairly well.
 It is important to note that completeness & purity selections in the data were made randomly, whereas those depicted in the first figure were made as a function of mass.

+***

+## Notebooks in This Directory

+* `compPur_LRdata.ipynb` - This notebook creates the data to train and test linear regression models.
+The basic process is to read in the COSMOS catalog, then make the artificial merian completeness and purity cuts repeatedly.
+* `PurityLR.ipynb` - Runs linear regression on the data created using the above notebook.